Galveston Evading Arrest Defense Attorney

 An arrest can be a scary, confusing, and frustrating situation, especially if it is your first time.
 Although you are required to follow the arresting officer’s orders, it is also human nature to either fight or flight when confronted by law enforcement officials, which is why is it not uncommon for a person to run away from the police.

 If you have inadvertently evaded law enforcement officials in Galveston, Zendeh Del & Associates, PLLC is committed to fighting for you throughout the criminal justice process.
-With more than six decades of combined experience, our legal team has won thousands of cases and helped our clients obtain the best possible outcomes in their cases.
+With more than eight decades of combined experience, our legal team has won thousands of cases and helped our clients obtain the best possible outcomes in their cases.
 Do not hesitate to let us review your case and figure out all your available legal options to either get your case dismissed or your charges and penalties reduced.

 Texas Evading Arrest Laws & Penalties